 Stop the comparing:

 Since no two voices are alike, it’s impossible to sound like another singer.
 It’s wonderful to listen to great singers and get a reference for what they are doing vocally.
 But at the end of the day, it’s about finding your own voice.
 Comparing isn’t constructive, it only confirms that you ‘can’t’ do what the other person is doing.
-Instead take baby steps, like picking songs that aren’t so challenging at first and then working towards the more challenging ones when you’ve had more training and experience.
+Instead take baby steps towards improving your own voice and choose songs that challenge you, but that are not overly difficult at first.
+Then work towards more difficult material once you have had enough training and guidance.

-Test out what you have learned – find an open mic, or if someone asks you to sing, test out the waters and see if you can trust what you have learned and practice.
+Test out what you have learned – find an open mic, or if someone asks you to sing, SING!
+Test out the waters and see if you can trust what you have learned and practiced!

 Try out group singing: